ZhiyLiu/shanapy/README.md

 This project is adviced by Stephen M. Pizer, J. S. Marron and James N. Damon.
 J. Hong initiates this project.
 J. Vicory and B. Paniagua significantly contributed to this project.
 Thanks to M. Styner for providing insightful comments and experimental data.
 Special thanks to my great colleagues M. Taheri, N. Tapp-Hughes, A. Sharma and J. Schulz for their feedback and contributions.
-Special thanks for Jolie Zhu from JHU for her contributions in designing the logo.

 ###### tags: `Simulation` `Shape models` `Shape analysis`